Sanskriti School students invited by PMO for National Technology Day | www.lokmattimes.com

 Sanskriti School students invited by PMO for National Technology Day

-New Delhi [India], May 12 (/PNN): Three students of Sanskriti School, Pune (Shashank Shivanandan, Chirant Morti, Shalmali Kulkarni from ...
+New Delhi (India), May 13: Three students of Sanskriti School, Pune (Shashank Shivanandan, Chirant Morti, Shalmali Kulkarni from Classes ...

-New Delhi [India], May 12 (/PNN): Three students of Sanskriti School, Pune (Shashank Shivanandan, Chirant Morti, Shalmali Kulkarni from Classes X and XI) were invited by the Prime Minister's Office to attend the National Technology Day Programme orgzed on May 11, 2023, at Pragati Maidan in Delhi.
-The event was inaugurated and attended by Prime Minister Narendra Modi.
+New Delhi (India), May 13: Three students of Sanskriti School, Pune (Shashank Shivanandan, Chirant Morti, Shalmali Kulkarni from Classes X and XI) were invited by the Prime Minister’s Office to attend the National Technology Day Programme organized on the May 11, 2023 at Pragati Maidan in Delhi.
+The event was inaugurated and attended by Honorable Prime Minister Narendra Modi.

-Sanskriti was among a select list of schools from across the country that were shortlisted by the PMO for presenting their innovations to PM Modi at the event.
+Sanskriti was among a select list of schools from across the country who were shortlisted by the PMO for presenting their innovations to PM Modi ji at the event.

 The students of Sanskriti School were invited because they had come first all over India in a design and entrepreneurial competition conducted by Atal Innovation Mission of NITI Aayog along with La Fondation, Dassault Systemes, India.